Indigenous Peoples

 Youth Programs

-In Alaska, the Hecla Charitable Foundation partnered with the Angoon Youth Conservation Corps for the eighth year in a row.
+In Alaska, the Hecla Charitable Foundation partnered with the Angoon Youth Conservation Corps for the ninth year in a row.
 This program provides job opportunities in environmental stewardship for Native youth in the Admiralty Island National Monument, the Kootznoowoo Wilderness, and the village of Angoon.

 A group of indigenous people by the beach.